John Quigley (politician)

 John Robert Quigley (born 1 December 1948) is an Australian barrister, solicitor and politician in Western Australia.
-A member of the ALP, he has served as a member of the Western Australian Legislative Assembly from the 2001 election until the present, initially as the Member for Innaloo (2001–2005) until that seat's abolition in an electoral redistribution, then as the Member for Mindarie (2005-2013) until that seat's abolition in an electoral redistribution and is currently the Member for Butler.
+A member of the ALP, he served as a member of the Western Australian Legislative Assembly from the 2001 election until 2025, initially as the Member for Innaloo (2001–2005) until that seat's abolition in an electoral redistribution, then as the Member for Mindarie (2005–2013) until that seat's abolition in an electoral redistribution and is currently the Member for Butler.
 As of March 2022, he is the state's Attorney-General and Minister for Electoral Affairs in the second McGowan ministry after holding the position of Attorney General and Minister for Commerce in the McGowan Ministry.

 Early life

 He was born on 1 December 1948 in Perth, Western Australia, and was educated at Aquinas College, Perth.
+Dropping out of high school at 16, Quigley became a stockman at Mardathuna Station near Carnarvon before returning to Perth to work as a truck driver for Brambles.
+Inspired by a book on US president Abraham Lincoln, he decided to pursue a career in law and enrol at the University of Western Australia.

+Career

+Law

-He was the lawyer for the Western Australian Police Union for 20 years before entering state parliament in 2001.
-He became an honorary life member of the union in 2000.
+Quigley was the lawyer for the Western Australian Police Union for 25 years.
+In 1983, he represented officers at the inquest into the death of John Pat, a 16-year-old Aboriginal boy.
+He became an honorary life member of the union in 2000 before entering state parliament in 2001.